xyproto/rasterizer/README.md

 rasterize
 =========

-Nostalgic little program that draws random lines like it was 1987.
+Tiny program that draws pixelated lines at random, using SDL
-Written in Go.
-Uses SDL.

-GPL2 license
-version 0.1